Plumsail/workflow-actions-pack-docs/source/how-to/Move documents.rst

 Firstly it was used *‘Add Time to Date’*  workflow action to subtract one month from the current date to get date of the previous month.
 Then I used this date inside *‘Format date’*  workflow action to get name for new document library.
 I used *‘yyyy MMM’*  format string.
 It allows the workflow to generate string in the following format *‘{YEAR} {MONTH}’* .

 To create new document library I used *‘Create list or library’*  workflow action.
 As mentioned in the beginning of this article, I added two metedata columns into document library, therefore archival document libraries also have to contain such columns.
 To guarantee that archival document libraries will have such columns I saved source document library as template.
-To save library as template navigate to ‘ *Library Settings’*  and **  click *‘Save document library as template’.*  I named the template as *‘Project Documents’* .
+To save library as template navigate to *‘Library Settings’*  and click *‘Save document library as template’*.
+I named the template as *‘Project Documents’* .
 I used this template’s name in the workflow action as well as name generated in the *‘Format date’*  workflow action.
 See text-based view of this stage:

 .. image:: /_static/img/move-document-7.png